mui/material-ui/docs/data/joy/customization/theme-tokens/theme-tokens.md

 ## Low-level tokens

 Low-level tokens refer to the smallest units of style that defines the look and feel Joy UI has out-of-the-box.
-They're labeled as "low-level" given they're used to compose larger-order tokens, such as the global variant ones described below.
+They're labeled as _low-level_ because they can be used to compose larger tokens, such as the typography scale.

 ### Structure